Eztosin/alx-low_level_programming/README.md

-### This repository contains all the concepts of C programming language
-### I learnt in the alx software engineering program.
+### This repository contains all the concepts of C programming language, I learnt in the alx software engineering program.

 - Hello C World